A Design Space for Multiscale Visualization: The Design Space

-Static Multilevel shows two different scales on screen at once.
-MizBee \cite{meyer2009mizbee}, a visualization tool for analysing genomic data at the genome, chromosome, and block levels, shows three different scales on screen simultaneously.
+In our simplified version of MizBee \cite{meyer2009mizbee}, a visualization tool for analysing genomic data at multiple scales illustrated in Figure~\ref{fig:example-superfig}\subfigmizbee, there are two different scales on screen at once.
+In the original version of MizBee, there are three different scales on screen at once.

 The number of \textit{simultaneous} scales cannot be larger than the \textit{total} component, as any scales which are different and visualized simultaneously must be counted towards the \textit{total} count.